OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jama.md

 **Sample queries:**

 - `Custom_Text:"@oh_internal_id@"`
 - `"[Target Field]:$value"`: If the user needs to check for 'contains' in target search query.
-  Example: `ID:100` → returns 100, 1001, 1002 etc.
+For example, "ID:100", if there are values such as 100, 1001, 1002 etc. then all three results will come up as all of them contain value 100.
 - `"[Target Field]:"$value""`: If the user needs to check for 'equals' in target search query.
-  Example: `ID:"100"` → returns only exact match 100
+For example, "ID:"100"" then it will result in only 1 which has ID equals 100.

 > Note: In case target field is a text type of field, then the 'value part' in a query must be enclosed in double quotes.